meetergomeetergo Help

 In maximize availability mode:

-- Next host in rotation: The host was the next in line and was assigned the booking.
+• Next host in rotation: The host had the fewest bookings in the current period and was free for the booked slot.

 This history helps you understand the distribution of appointments and verify that the rotation is working as intended.